adriangs1996/wintry/README.md

 framework', and it is true, I mean, who doesn't love the Django's builtin Admin Interface, or Django Forms?, not to mention DjangoRestFramework which is a REAALLY cool piece of software.

-Enough flattering, Wintry will try to be the new Kid in Town, to provide a DDD focused experience, with builtin Dependency Injection system, a dataclasses based Repository Pattern implementation, Unit Of Work, Events Driven Components and a lot more.
+Enough flattering, ☃️**Wintry**☃️ will try to be the new Kid in Town, to provide a DDD focused experience, with builtin Dependency Injection system, a dataclasses based Repository Pattern implementation, Unit Of Work, Events Driven Components and a lot more.
 Actually, I aimed to provide a similar experience with Repositories than that of Spring JPA.
-Just look at the example, it is really easy to write decoupled and modularized applications with **Wintry**.
+Just look at the example, it is really easy to write decoupled and modularized applications with ☃️**Wintry**☃️.

-Let's see what **Wintry** looks like:
+Let's see what ☃️**Wintry**☃️ looks like:

 ```python
 from wintry.models import Model